AdeebaRafi/EEG_Classification_BCI/README1.md

 # Model Evaluation & Insights

-In model evaluation.
+• In model evaluation.
 The confusion matrix tells us how well the model distinguished between the classes.
-For example, right hand movements were classified with very high accuracy — 99% recall  while tongue movement was a bit more challenging at 93%.
+For example, right hand movements were classified with very high accuracy, 99% recall  while tongue movement was a bit more challenging at 93%.
 Still, confusion between classes was minimal, so the model separated them well.
 In terms of feature importance, the GRU layers helped capture the temporal sequence in the EEG, the CNN extracted spatial features across channels, and FFT added frequency information.
 Together, these gave a richer understanding of the signals.
 Finally, in real-world terms, this means the model can reliably detect motor imagery, which is promising for clinical use and brain-computer interfaces.
 Also, it adapts to different brain patterns, which is important since every person’s signals are slightly unique.